 The app is also designed for use in the exhibition.
 By pointing a tablet or mobile phone at a work of art visitors can discover its history.

-The KAIROS app from ZOTT Artspace is freeware for Android and iOS.
+The KAIROS app from ZOTT Artspace by mSE Solutions is freeware for Android and iOS.

 KAIROS in Hamburg